gabrielolivrp/lume/README.md

 # Lume Blockchain

-Lume is a modern Proof of Work (PoW) blockchain.
+Lume is a Proof of Work (PoW) blockchain.